snorristurluson/snorristurluson.github.io/drafts/VisualizingPaths.md

 ---
-title: Visualize paths in Unreal
+title: Visualizing paths in Unreal
 tags: ue4 c++
 ---
 I'm continuing my experiments with the Unreal Engine navigation system, this time around I'm working on